Integralist/integralist.co.uk/content/posts/concepts-from-the-c-programming-language.md

 printf("element_count: %zu\n", element_count); // 3
 ```

+> [!NOTE]
-> Note: `%z` is for `size_t` and the `u` prevents an `invalid conversion specifier` error.
+> `%z` is for `size_t` and the `u` prevents an `invalid conversion specifier` error.

 ### Signed vs Unsigned

 In C you can define an integer to be either `signed` or `unsigned`.
 The former means the number can be both negative and positive as well as zero.
 Whereas the latter is always positive.

+> [!NOTE]
-> Note: typically, if a number is negative, you'll prefix it with `-`.
+> typically, if a number is negative, you'll prefix it with `-`.
 If the number is positive, then it is just the number.
 For example, `-1` and `1`.
 This is a little more convoluted in binary though (resulting in concepts such as 'ones complement' and 'twos complement' - Google it if you want to know more though).

 You don't need to explicitly provide the `signed` keyword (e.g. `signed int <var_name>`), it's just implied.